Rufus Sewell: Personal life

 Sewell has been married three times.
 His first wife was his long-term girlfriend, the Australian fashion journalist Yasmin Abdallah; they were married in 1999 and divorced in 2000.
 He married his second wife, the scriptwriter and producer Amy Gardner, in 2004 and divorced in 2006.
 They have a son.
 Rufus Sewell also has a daughter with Ami Komai.

-In December 2023 he became engaged to Vivian Benitez, an American actress.
-They married in July 2024.
+In July 2024 he married Vivian Benitez, an American actress, 29 years his junior.